guerzon/guerzon.github.io/_posts/2023-05-28-Playing-around-with-Google-Kubernetes-Engine.md

 EOF
 ```

-The ingress resource is annotated to allow only our public IP address.
+You might have noticed that the ingress resources were annotated to allow only our public IP address.
 This is a quick and easy-to-add layer of security to our application while testing.
+A user coming from another source IP address would get a `403 Forbidden` error:

 Wait for the certificate to be signed and the Load-Balancer to allocate a public IP address: